drhsqlite/fossil-mirror/www/gitusers.md

        fossil commit --branch my-new-branch

-If that commit is successful, your local checkout directory is then switched to the tip of that branch, so subsequent commits don’t need the “`--branch`” option.
+If that commit is successful, your local check-out directory is then switched to the tip of that branch, so subsequent commits don’t need the “`--branch`” option.
 You have to switch back to the parent branch explicitly, as with